rewlf2/magica_php/readme.md

 1. The time for automated IP block
 1. Hours of inactivity for a session to get expired

-The functionality of Magica is not completely finished, but it is expected the inactivity and account expiration will be implemented in future.
+It is expected account expiration will be implemented in future.

 Database information is defined in [Connection.php](Connection.php) as per standard of its original framework.

-Pagination does not access database, I expect it to be put in View folder later.

 User, User_log, Session and Ip_block classes are used to construct a complete logging system with only encrypted password as its login method.